 Travel Tip: Take out a Capital Bikeshare for the day for National Mall sightseeing (and wear good walking shoes to tackle the museums).

+Whether you're looking to join the crowds during Cherry Blossom season, Memorial Day Weekend and the Fourth of July or escape them, here's a guide to the best times of the year to visit.
 Meanwhile, this Washington DC Monthly Event Guide will give you a month-by-month summary of the events that are held each year.

 Things to Do

+If you've never been to the District of Columbia, visiting the monuments on the National Mall is an absolute must — as is the U.S. Capitol Building and the White House.
 Then head to one or more of the 17 world-class museums and galleries in the Smithsonian Institution in the area, which are all open to the public for free.
 After that, leave the tourist track and spend time in a lively, historic neighborhood like Georgetown or Adams Morgan.

 - Walk the green expanse of the National Mall (known as America's backyard), from the U.S. Capitol Building to the Washington monument and other famous memorials.

 - See the White House, the office and home of America's Commander-in-Chief.